A Guide to Trusts: Everything You Need to Know

 Irrevocable Life Insurance Trust

 An irrevocable life insurance trust excludes life insurance proceeds from your taxable estate.
-At the same time, it offers liquidity to the estate and, eventually, to the beneficiaries of the trust.
+At the same time, it offers liquidity to beneficiaries.
+The grantor typically cannot serve as trustee and must give up all control over the policy.

 Marital Trust